-YesNo miniApps share a lot of the same functionality as regular intent and non-intent miniApps, but their purpose is to simplify the configuration process for a prompt for which you are expecting to hear only a "Yes" or a "No".
+YesNo miniApps share a lot of the same functionality as regular intent and non-intent miniApps, but their purpose is to simplify the configuration process for a prompt for which you are expecting to hear only a "Yes" or a "No", but also handle an uncertain answer such as “I do not know”.

 Creating a YesNo miniApp